How to Provide Recognition That Motivates Your Employees

 You can avoid the employee recognition traps that:

-- confuse people who meet the criteria for employee recognition yet were not selected; and
+- Confuse people who meet the criteria for employee recognition yet were not selected

-- sought votes or other personalized, subjective criteria to determine winners.
+- Seek votes or other personalized, subjective criteria to determine winners.

 Employee Recognition That Is Motivational and Rewarding